 Kris Buckner: [00:42:43] Well, so I'm not an expert on the whole drug thing, but who says if they're not selling it as much, right?
 So at the end of the day, all I could tell you is counterfeiting, this is something they've now turned to both to launder their money and to make additional funds.
 This is something that cartel has recognized as a cartel, especially, "Hey, this is a way that we can raise a huge amount of money and avoid detection."
 They will sit here and they will come to the US, buy counterfeit goods, smuggle them back to Mexico, sell them in Mexico, and actually claim taxes to wash their money.
 These guys are super smart.
 They have a lot of criminal schemes involved in the counterfeit side of things.
 So I would say that this is something that is supplementing their drug income.
 This is another branch of their business so they can become even more profitable and more powerful

-Jordan Harbinger: [00:43:26] From your white paper, one thing that was really interesting for me was this online drug ads.
-A lot of this stuff’s hiding in plain sight.
-It was a Craigslist ad that said, the book is called the Addie, and it’s a study session, and I was like, okay, so Adderall for sale, essentially on Craigslist.
-I think even the ad set, just being discreet here — call or text me for info.
+Jordan Harbinger: [00:43:26] From your white paper, one thing that was really interesting for me was the online drug ads.
+A lot of this stuff's hiding in plain sight.
+It was a Craigslist ad that said, the book is called the Addie, and it's a study session, and I was like, okay, so Adderall for sale, essentially on Craigslist.
+I think even the ad set, just being discreet here -- call or text me for info.
 How the hell are we possibly going to combat something like that?
-I mean, you can’t possibly police everything like this.
+I mean, you can't possibly police everything like this.

 Kris Buckner: [00:43:53] Yeah.
 I mean, the fortunate thing, what we really try to do is we have the brands that we represent.
 I mean, we're pretty, geared up and educated with the terminologies and things to be looking for.
 So we're scouting for ads like that all the time, and we're appropriate.
 We funnel that information to law enforcement to take action on it, but these counterfeiters are very sophisticated, so they'll use code words and things like that because a lot of the online platforms actually will take down postings if there's any illicit services or goods being offered, so they'll do that to avoid that.